billthefarmer/blog/blog/content/post/2013-12-11-dougs-seafood-risotto.md

   - peppers
   - oregano
 ---
-This is my interpretation of my brother&#8217;s risotto.
+This is my interpretation of my brother&rsquo;s risotto.
 This is in no way a conventional risotto recipe, but it works nicely.
 Hearty dinner for four.

 ### Ingredients